European Month of photography Luxembourg ( emoplux )

 The artists had their work published in the 2017 catalogue of the European Month of photography Luxembourg (emoplux 2017)

-The European Month of Photography Luxembourg (Biennale) is an international festival of Photography and visual vulture organized by Café-Crème asbl since 2007 in partnership with members of EMOP asbl (European Month of Photography asbl).
-Directors and editors are Paul di Felice and Pierre Stiwer, main assistant is Krystyna Dul (contact: bureau@cafecreme-artlu)
+The European Month of Photography Luxembourg (Biennale) is an international festival of Photography and visual culture organized by Café-Crème asbl since 2007 in partnership with members of EMOP asbl (European Month of Photography asbl).
+Directors and editors are Paul di Felice and Pierre Stiwer since 1984, main assistant is Krystyna Dul (contact: bureau@cafecreme-artlu)

-Over the past 10 years, almost all of Luxembourg state and city institutions participated in the event: the Museum of Modern Art Grand-Duc Jean (Mudam), the National Museum of History and Art (MNHA), Casino Luxembourg – Forum of contemporary art, Neumünster Abbey (Centre de rencontre Neimënster), Carré-Rotondes, Cercle-Cité exhibition space, the Villa Vauban, the City Museum, the National Library, the National Archives, LUCA (Institute for architecture).
-Exhibition spaces belonging to the finance sector (Arendt & Medernach, BGL-Fortis, Deutsche Bank, Banque de Luxembourg, Crédit Agricole) or private galleries (Nosbaum & Reding, Fellner contemporary, Valerius, Reuter-Bausch ) are also more or less regular participants.
+Although the festival initially started with the idea of federating a few key institutions in Luxembourg around the promotion of contemporary photography, it has grown in the meantime to such extent that it encompass almost all the institutions in the country.
+Luxembourg’s state and city institutions like the Museum of Modern Art Grand-Duc Jean (Mudam), the National Museum of History and Art (MNHA), Casino Luxembourg – Forum of contemporary art, Neumünster Abbey (Centre de rencontre Neimënster), Cercle-Cité exhibition space, the Villa Vauban are regular partners.
+Private art galleries (Nosbaum & Reding, Fellner contemporary, Valerius, Reuter-Bausch ) are also more or less regular participants.
 Outside the capital, the Centre national de l’audiovisuel (CNA) in Dudelange, the town gallery Nei Liicht regularly hold exhibitions during the European Month of Photography.
 The city of Clervaux – hosting Edward Steichen’s Family of Man exhibition – participates with a programm of its own through its association Clervaux, Cité de l’Image.
 The art center of the city of Ettelbruck ( CAP ) as well as the new Konschthal Esch ( art space Esch) are occasional participants.

 The European Month of Photography also periodically joins with the Arsenal exhibition space in Metz (France / Lorraine) , Beda art space of Bitburg (Germany) and most recently the Europäische Kunstakademie Trier ( Germany ).

-Café-Crème asbl – founding members are Pierre Stiwer, Paul Bretz and Paul di Felice, later joined by Robert Theisen – starts as a non-profit association publishing an experimental magazine with the aim to promote young emerging talents from Luxembourg ( designers, photographers, painters, architects ) to a broader international art scene and the major players in the field of contemporary art of the eighties.
+Café-Crème asbl – founding members are Pierre Stiwer, Paul Bretz and Paul di Felice, later joined by Robert Theisen – starts as a non-profit association publishing an experimental magazine with the aim to promote young emerging talents from Luxembourg ( designers, photographers, painters, architects ) and open up to a broader international art scene and its major players in the field of contemporary art.

 Taking advantage of the then emerging desktop publishing possibilities, the association publishes a coffee-table magazine which develops into a contemporary art magazine with a particular focus on photography after a couple of issues.
 It was distributed internationally in Museum shops and selected libraries in Europe as well as in the United States for a short period of time.
 It is the very first desktop published magazine in Luxembourg.